pathway-labs/realtime-indexer-qa-chat/README.md

 ## Prerequisites
 - An OpenAI API Key (Only needed for OpenAI models)
-- Running Pathway Vector Store process (a hosted version is provided free for the demo, instructoins to self-host one are provided below)
+- Running Pathway Vector Store process (a hosted version is provided for the demo, instructoins to self-host one are provided below)

-## Adding data to source
+## Adding new documents
 First, add example documents to the vector store by uploading files to Google Drive that is registered to Pathway Vector Store as a source.
 Pathway can listen to many sources simultaneously, such as local files, S3 folders, cloud storage and any data stream for data changes.
-For this demo, a Google Drive folder is provided for you to upload files.
-There is Pathway Github repository's readme that is provided in the folder.
-In this demo, we will ask our questions about Pathway our assistant and it will respond based on the available files in the Drive folder.
+For this demo, a public Google Drive folder is provided for you to upload file.
+It is pre-populated with Pathway Github repository's readme.
+In this demo, we will ask questions about Pathway to our assistant and it will respond based on the available files in the Drive folder.

 See [pathway-io](https://pathway.com/developers/api-docs/pathway-io) for more information on available connectors and how to implement custom connectors.